CYBERPHRENIA/CYBERPHRENIA/README.md

 × ANTI-FURRIES, ANTITHERIANS OR ANTIALTERHUMANS

-× TROLLS, depends tbh-
+× TROLLS/CREEPS and such wannabefunny but aren't -3-

 × NO RELIGION FORCING, I'm happy with my own as a Satanist and Mother Earth believer

-× PROSHIPPERS, hope the best healing and help for y'all tho

-× OVER 20 AND UNDER 13, THE BODY'S STILL A MINOR
+× OVER 21 AND UNDER 13, THE BODY'S STILL A MINOR

 If you're gonna judge my actions in general just DNI, I know I have problems.
 You're not fixing it by commenting on it.